risingwavelabs/risingwave-docs/docs/get-started.md

 Data in tables and materialized views are stored in RisingWave.
 You can sink data out of RisingWave and into Kafka topics or databases.

-To sink data out of RisingWave, you need to create a sink using the [`CREATE SINK`](/sql/commands/sql-create-sink.md).
+To sink data out of RisingWave, you need to create a sink using the [`CREATE SINK`](/sql/commands/sql-create-sink.md) command.
 A sink can be created from an existing table, source, or materialized view, or an ad-hoc `SELECT` query.

 Let's sink all data from `visits_stream_mv` to a Kafka topic: